+Located in the heart of the Fort Worth Cultural District, just minutes from downtown, our combined 120-acre campus offers stunning garden views, exciting exhibits, gift shops, a café and more.
+Spend the day strolling through the Japanese Garden with its koi-filled pools, sculptured hillsides, crafted stonework and dramatic waterfalls.
+Nearby, visit the iconic Rose Garden, with a terraced ramp featuring paths that wind past colorful flower beds amidst a cascade of water down the center.
 The Fort Worth Botanic Garden was established in 1934 and is the oldest major botanic garden in Texas.
-It is located in the heart of Fort Worth’s cultural district and contains a collection of more than 2,500 species of plants.
+It contains a collection of more than 2,500 species of plants.
 Long celebrated for its beautiful tropical, rose, and Japanese gardens, the FWBG is composed of twenty-five specialty garden spaces, including a tropical conservatory, a public perennial trial garden, and naturalized areas and vistas.

 Fort Worth Botanic Garden

 (817) 332-4112 Fax